metrica-sports/codeball/docs/format-for-play.md

 ```
 {
   "pattern": 15, // Pattern code
-  "start_time": 5000, // Number in miliseconds
+  "start_time": 5000, // Number in milliseconds
-  "event_time": 10000, // Number in miliseconds
+  "event_time": 10000, // Number in milliseconds
-  "end_time": 25000, // Number in miliseconds
+  "end_time": 25000, // Number in milliseconds
   "coordinates": [ // In normalized coordinates. `null` if empty.
     [0.39,0.51],
     [0.44,0.42]